shanliwa1/gitskills/readme.txt

 adding this line in master .

-adding this line in feature1.
+adding this line in feature1 .
+Again , modfiy in feature1.